thejoeyweber/control-panel/_docs/rebuild-plan.md

 ### Phase A: Initial Setup

 1. **Initialize Astro Project**
-   - Create a new folder or project for Astro + Tailwind.
-   - Confirm “Hello World” builds and deploys properly.
+   ✅ **Completed**: You have an Astro project in the `/app/` directory with a working Tailwind setup.

 2. **Set Up Core Data Files**
-   - Decide how to store your project data (Markdown, JSON, frontmatter, etc.).
-   - Include a “visibility” field (public/private) for each item.
+   ✅ **Completed**: The `projects.ts` file (and `visibility` fields) is in place.
+This serves as your core example data.

 ### Phase B: Incremental Migration

 3. **Migrate Layout & CSS**
-   - Port the base layout (header, nav, footer) from your existing code.
-   - Reuse Tailwind config or adapt your design tokens.
+   ✅ **Completed**: You have `BaseLayout.astro` and a global Tailwind configuration in `global.css`.

 4. **Move Each Section in Turn**
-   - Example: Convert “Projects” first.
-Build an Astro page that reads the projects data.
-   - Then do “Revenue,” “Writing,” “Books,” etc.
-   - Test each section thoroughly before moving on.
+   ✅ **Completed**: Pages for `projects`, `revenue`, `writing`, `ai-library`, `resources`, and `books` exist, each pulling from or referencing appropriate placeholders.

 5. **Implement Auth (If Needed)**
-   - Simple password login, session cookie, or a minimal serverless function.
-   - Tie it to a check that hides private content if not authenticated.
+   ✅ **Completed** (basic version): Simple password-protected login with `localStorage` and a placeholder password (`controlpanel`).

 6. **Refine & Consolidate**
-   - Adjust styling and ensure each page works properly in the new environment.
-   - Avoid dragging over unnecessary old code.
+   ⚠️ **Ongoing**: The codebase is in good shape, but you may still want to refine UI consistency, reorganize data files (e.g., for writing or revenue data), and unify the public/private content logic.

 ### Phase C: Final Integration & Cleanup

 7. **Full Workflow Testing**
-   - Confirm you can see all sections, public vs. private items, etc.
-   - Ensure everything matches your old POC functionality (plus improvements).
+   - **Next Step**: Ensure all pages (dashboard, projects, revenue, etc.) work as expected.
+   - Verify logging in/out properly toggles `private-content`.
+   - Confirm data filtering (e.g., for projects) works consistently.

 8. **Merge to Main**
-   - Once stable, merge `refactor-astro` into `main`.
+   - **Upcoming**: After thorough testing, merge the `refactor-astro` branch (if you haven’t already).
    - Optionally squash commits for a cleaner history.

 9. **Retire Old Code**
-   - If no longer needed, remove or archive the older proof-of-concept.
+   - **Upcoming**: You still have a `prototype/` directory; decide whether to remove or archive it.
-   - Keep it in a separate branch if you want a backup reference.
+   - Keep in a separate branch if you want a historical reference.

 ## 3. Best Practices

-- **Small, Focused Commits:** Make incremental changes with descriptive messages.
+- **Small, Focused Commits:** Continue to keep commits granular with descriptive messages.
-- **Testing at Each Step:** After migrating a feature, test locally to confirm no regressions.
+- **Testing at Each Step:** After adding new features, verify they don’t break existing pages.
-- **Retain Old POC on Main:** If something goes wrong, you can revert or compare.
-- **Iterate Over Sections:** Tackle a page/feature at a time, don’t attempt a “big bang” migration.
+- **Iterate Over Sections:** As you add more data (e.g., writing, revenue), keep the approach consistent.

 ## 4. Outcome

-Following this plan ensures a **smooth, incremental** rebuild:
+Following this plan has given you:
-- The old site stays stable on `main`.
-- The new site evolves in `refactor-astro`, letting you refine each area without risking the original proof-of-concept.
-- Once everything is tested and stable, you do a final merge and cut over to the new architecture.
+- A working Astro + Tailwind site with all major sections in place.
+- Basic authentication for private vs. public content.
+- Next, focus on finalizing data/feature completeness, testing, and deployment to your chosen static host.